temporalio/edu-versioning-go-code/exercises/worker-versioning/README.md

 the complete version in the `solution` subdirectory.

-## Part A: Assign a Build ID to your Worker and Task Queue
+## Part A: Assign a Build ID to Your Worker and Task Queue

 1. Edit the `worker/main.go` file to add a Build ID to your Worker and opt in to Worker Versioning.
 To do this, replace the empty